peterhinch/micropython-nano-gui/DRIVERS.md

 ### 7.4.2 Enhanced asyncio support

-This is an optional driver enhancement which enables high performance asyncio applications to have fine control of locking.
+This is an optional driver enhancement for non-ePaper displays which enables high performance asyncio applications to have fine control of locking.
 A user-accessible Lock is provided to enable refresh to be paused: this is `Screen.rfsh_lock`.
 By default the screen refresh task will hold this `Lock` for the entire duration of a refresh.
 Alternatively the `Lock` can be held for the duration of the update of one segment, enabling faster scheduling of demanding tasks.

 To implement this, the driver needs a bound variable `.lock_mode`.
 The constructor has: